Squalane

 Squalane is the organic compound with the formula ((CH3)2CH[CH2]3CH(CH3)[CH2]3CH(CH3)[CH2]2)2.
 A colorless hydrocarbon, it is the hydrogenated derivative of squalene, although commercial samples are derived from nature.
 In contrast to squalene, due to the complete saturation of squalane, it is not subject to auto-oxidation.
 This fact, coupled with its lower costs and desirable physical properties, led to its use as an emollient and moisturizer in cosmetics.

 Sources and production

 Squalene was traditionally sourced from the livers of sharks, with approximately 3000 required to produce one ton of squalane.
 Due to environmental concerns, other sources such as olive oil, rice and sugar cane have been commercialized, and as of 2014 have been supplying about 40% of the industry total.

 In sugar cane squalane manufacturing, farnesene is produced from fermentation of sugarcane sugars using genetically modified Saccharomyces cerevisiae yeast strains.
 Farnesene is then dimerized to isosqualene and then hydrogenated to squalane.

 In olive squalane manufacturing, squalene is extracted from olive oil residues in a green chemistry process, and is then hydrogenated into squalane.

 Uses in cosmetics

 Squalane was introduced as an emollient in the 1950s.
 The unsaturated form of squalene is produced in human sebum and the livers of sharks.
 Squalane has low acute toxicity and is not a significant human skin irritant or sensitizer.
+In the European Union, Squalane is the standardised INCI name used to declare the ingredient on cosmetic product labels, where it is listed in the European Commission's CosIng inventory with skin-conditioning and emollient functions.